A Colorful Conundrum

-The Meaning and Origin of Purple, Green, and Gold in Mardi Gras
+The Truth About the Purple, Green, and Gold of Mardi Gras

 BONUS: According to legend, Mardi Gras colors influenced the choice of school colors for archrivals Louisiana State University and Tulane University.
-They say when LSU was deciding on its colors, the shops in New Orleans had stocked up on purple, green, and gold material for the Mardi Gras season.
+They say when LSU was deciding on its colors, the shops in New Orleans had stocked up on purple, green, and gold for the Mardi Gras season.
 LSU decided upon purple and gold, and bought much of it.
-Tulane bought much of the only remaining color--green!
-(Their colors are blue and green.)
+Tulane bought much of the only remaining color – green.

-Remember to wear the Mardi Gras colors of purple, green and gold during Mardi Gras whenever you're not in costume.
+Remember: Wear the Mardi Gras colors of purple, green and gold during Carnival whenever you're not in costume.
 You’ll get more beads – and that’s a fact no one can deny!